 Alison Morton joined the Institute as Director of Policy and Quality in 2019 to strengthen its work in Policy, delivering ‘Health Visiting in England: A Vision for the Future’ – iHV’s evidence-based blueprint to rebuild health visiting services.
-Alison transitioned to become Acting Executive Director in January 2021 and was appointed as the CEO in April 2021.
+Alison transitioned to become Acting Executive Director when Dr Cheryll Adams CBE, previous Executive Director, stepped back in January 2021, supporting Alison’s transition into the role.

 Alison has an extensive background in health visiting, having held senior roles across national policy, 0-19 public health operational delivery and quality improvement, alongside teaching and research.
-In her previous roles, Alison worked as a Professional Advisor for Health Visiting in the Chief Nursing Directorate at the Department of Health from 2014 and then as the Best Start in Life Programme Manager at Public Health England (PHE).
-At PHE, Alison managed several national programmes of work for children aged 0 – 5 years, including developing a cross-government partnership as part of the Social Mobility Action Plan to reduce inequalities in early language and leading the first PHE Taxpayer Best Value Review of the Family Nurse Partnership national unit.
+In her previous roles, Alison worked as a Professional Advisor for Health Visiting in the Chief Nursing Directorate at the Department of Health from 2014 and then as the Best Start in Life Programme Manager at Public Health England.

-Alison’s overriding ambition throughout her career has always been to ensure that every child truly does have the best start in life.
+“I am both humbled and honoured to be appointed as the next Executive Director at the Institute of Health Visiting at such a time as this.
+In all of my work, my overriding ambition has always been to ensure that every child truly does have the best start in life.

 “The ongoing pandemic has brought enormous challenges to families and the health visiting service and we are now faced with the long and important job of “Building Back Better” in order to reduce the inequalities that have been laid bare.
 There is no time to waste, children won’t get this time back.
 Prevention is indeed better than cure and we now need resources to be put where the damage is greatest and needs are most desperate – early intervention should be top of the list.